DeepAnalyst/DeepAnalyst/README.md

 •👀 BI & Data Analytics Enthusiast

-•🌱 Expertise in PowerBI, SQL, and Python.
-Good knowledge of Statistics.
+•🌱 Expertise in PowerBI, SQL, Excel and Python.

 •📫 reach me at https://www.linkedin.com/in/deep-singh-4869a0135/